-Wedding traditions about weddings in Ireland date back for hundreds of years, and some of these traditions remain in existence today.
-It may seem outdated and farfetched, yet the truth is, these beliefs are still something we hold close to our hearts to keep us grounded and rooted in our heritage.
-For generations, these Irish wedding practices are rooted in nature through our ancestors and traced through the ages.
+Wedding traditions about weddings in Ireland date back hundreds of years, and some of these traditions remain in existence today.
+It may seem outdated and farfetched, yet the truth is these beliefs are still something we hold close to our hearts to keep us grounded and rooted in our heritage.
+For generations, these Irish wedding practices have been rooted in nature through our ancestors and traced through the ages.

 Traditional Irish wedding customs are celebrated worldwide by modern-day couples seeking to do so as a tribute or to stay connected to their Irish heritage.

 The echo and sound of the bell served as a reminder for couples, just like a church bell.
-When it is time to end a minor dispute, the bell is rung.
-Let partners alternate in striking the bell because it isn't healthy to have only one person do so.
+The bell is rung when it is time to end a minor dispute.
+Let partners alternate in striking the bell because having only one person do so isn't healthy.
 The sound may serve as a warning that both parties should resolve things.

 Tying The Knot

 Suppose you know anything about ancient Celtic marriage rituals.
 In that case, you might be interested to know that the phrase and practice of "Tying the Knot" originally came with the notion of handfasting.
 A long-standing Celtic tradition depicts the joining of two people by wrapping two sets of garlands around their arms in the shape of an X. This mirrors the swapping of rings today.
-In the wedding party's colors, a bridal cord wraps around the couple's hands to symbolize their unity.
+A bridal cord wraps around the couple's hands in the wedding party's colors to symbolize their unity.

 The Irish Horseshoe